-Where to Stay in Maui Option #3: Along the Hana Highway (Paia and Hana)
+Where to Stay on the Hana Highway (Paia and Hana)

 Driving the Hana Highway—either on your own or with a day tour—is must-do Maui!
 This is a bucket list drive with incredibly scenic ocean views and plenty of worthwhile stops.

 Most visitors underestimate how much there is to do and see on the Road to Hana and wind up missing some wonderful opportunities in their quest to squeeze it in as a day trip.
 (Me included!)

 So consider basing here for a few days on a first trip.
 It’s one of the best places to stay in Maui to beat those day crowds.
 Or, if you’re wondering what part of Maui to stay in on a return visit to the island, consider the Hana Highway or Hana itself.

 This is 64 miles of two-lane highway that connect Kahalui and Paia with Hana in the southeast corner of the island.
 Think black sand beaches, food trucks, hiking in bamboo forests, and beautiful botanical gardens just for starters.

 If you leave early and make your stops brief, you can make it about halfway to Hana, turn around and be back on the west side of the nightfall after dark.
 If this is your first visit to Maui, do the Road to Hana as a day trip at a minimum!